nil-andreu/dr-ecommerce/README.md

 We need to install the braintree: pipenv install breintree.
 And after that we need to put the configuration.

 The client token will be generated with gateway.client_token.generate.

+So the first step, would be to install the breaintree with pip: pip install braintree.
+We would also create a new account in braintree sandbox (not an account for production).
+Once created, we would obtain a public key.

+The modelling is not necessary, but users will be hitting some routes and we need to run some methods for that.
+We would hand this in the views.py in the payment app.